Through the Blue

 Playground by the sea near Asterias in Chalkida

 Alykes is Chalkida’s summer highlight for us – a child-friendly beach only the locals seem privy to.
-With clear blue waters that lap over soft golden sand, it’s impressive for these parts (Evia’s beaches, for me, are nothing to shout about, and usually of the darker variety).
-Settled by an assembly of cafe-bars for every taste, Daluz at the far right corner (as you face the sea) is our favourite with wood-framed sunbeds, breezy electro tunes, and a gently sloping seabed clear of rocks.
+With clear blue waters that lap over soft golden sand, it’s impressive for these parts.
+Personally, I find much of the island’s coastline more rugged than remarkable, with darker sands and pebbly shores.
+Settled by an assembly of cafe-bars for every taste, Daluz at the far right corner (as you face the sea) is our favourite with wood-framed sunbeds, breezy electro tunes, and a gently sloping seabed clear of large rocks.

 Daluz beach bar on Alykes in Chalkida – one of the most child-friendly beaches in the region